williamzborja/printf/README.md

 		{NULL, NULL}
 	};
 ```
-but if it does not find equality, it will return NULL.
+But if it does not find equality, it will return NULL.

 ## Compilation
 ```